Patitotective/PREFS/docs/README.md

 The main methods to manage the preferences are are:

-- `ReadPrefs()`: Returns a dictionary reading the PREFS file.
+- `read_prefs()`: Returns a dictionary reading the PREFS file.

-- `WritePrefs()`: Requires two arguments, first the name of the pref that you want to change (if pref exists) or create if it doesn't, and second argument is the value that you want to assign to the pref.
+- `write_prefs()`: Requires two arguments, first the name of the pref that you want to change (if pref exists) or create if it doesn't, and second argument is the value that you want to assign to the pref.
 If using nested dictionaries pass in key parameter the keys path separated by a forward slash, e.g.:
-`WritePrefs("keybindings/Ctr+C", "Ctrl+D")`
+`write_prefs("keybindings/Ctr+C", "Ctrl+D")`

-- `ConvertToJson()`: Converts the PREFS file into a json one.
+- `convert_to_json()`: Converts the PREFS file into a json one.

 Methods outside PREFS class:

-- `ReadJsonFile()`: Requires a the filename of the json file to read and returns it's value.
+- `read_json_file()`: Requires a the filename of the json file to read and returns it's value.

+- `read_yaml_file()`: Requires a the filename of the yaml file to read and returns it's value.

-- `ReadPREFSFile()`: Given the filename of a PREFS file reads it and returns it's value.
+- `read_prefs_file()`: Given the filename of a PREFS file reads it and returns it's value.

 ## Documentation